barneyb/aoc-2018/README.md

 the problem's details, write some tests next to it, and then implement the `partOne` and `partTwo` functions.

-When your solution is ready to go, register it in `src/data/ProblemStore.js` with the other solutions.
+When your solution is ready to go, register it in `index.js` to get it loaded into the solver UI.

 For a one-shot test-everything run (instead of watching w/ auto rerun), use: